ClarityNLP/ClarityNLP/docs/api_reference/nlpql/provider_assert.rst

          Name                 Type          Required                  Notes
 =====================  ===================  ========= ======================================
 termset                :ref:`termset`       Yes
-documentset            :ref:`documentset`   No
-cohort                 :ref:`cohort`        No
-sections               List[str]            No        Limit terms to specific sections
+excluded_termset       :ref:`termset`       No        Matches that should be excluded if these terms are found documentset            :ref:`documentset`   No cohort                 :ref:`cohort`        No sections               List[str]            No        Limit terms to specific sections